ryan-mcclue/unsw/comp4920/ass1.md

 data collection should only occur with explicit user consent and clear specification of how the data will be used.
 Importantly, this protects data that predates any current rights framework.
-Such protection goes beyond a value neutral approach to technology ().
+Such protection goes beyond a value neutral approach to technology (value).
-It acknowledges Kranzberg's First Law that the future uses of technology cannot be fully foreseen by its creators ().
+It acknowledges Kranzberg's First Law that the future uses of technology, particularly AI, cannot be fully foreseen by its creators (kranz).
 By requiring both consent and specified use, this system provides users with confidence in how their past, present, and future data will be handled.